ulrichtinx/react-sip/README.md

 The value for `destination` argument equals to the target SIP user without the host part (e.g. `+441234567890` or `bob`).
 The omitted host part is equal to host you’ve defined in `SipProvider` props (e.g. `sip.example.com`).

+You may also mute your microphone during calls with the `call.toggleMuteMicrophone()`, `call.muteMicrophone` and `call.unmuteMicrophone` methods.
+You can check whether the microphone is used with the `call.microphoneIsMuted` property.

 ---

 The values for `sip.status`, `sip.errorType`, `call.status` and `call.direction` can be imported as constants to make typos easier to detect: